 "Neither the employers nor the trade unions want real reform - they are both in the insiders' camp," explains Eric Chaney, chief economist for insurer Axa Group.
 "The employers are scared of strikes and unions don't want to change anything in the system because the people they are protecting are insiders too."

-Hollande has begun his plan to restore France's competitive position with corporate tax credits linked to labour hires.
+Hollande has begun his plan to restore France's competitive position with corporate tax credits linked to labor hires.
 He has also launched a public investment bank aimed to make up for France's lack of venture capital.
 At his behest, French trade unions and employers have a year-end deadline to negotiate rules offering more flexibility and greater job security.

 Yet it is unclear whether any accord will crack the mould.
-A dramatic cut in labour charges is not on the table and the 2013 budget stays clear of spending cuts sought by the reform lobby.
+A dramatic cut in labor charges is not on the table and the 2013 budget stays clear of spending cuts sought by the reform lobby.

 "We need something better adapted to the world now," said Boireau.
 "It needn't take very much."

 - Man called Bitcoin's father denies ties, leads LA car chase

 - Ukraine standoff intensifies, Russia says sanctions will 'boomerang' |